jhigman/cheatsheet-git/README.md

 ## merge when parent branch has already been merged

-i.e. branched "foo" from master, then branched "bar" from "foo" and now foo has been merged into master WITH SQUASH
+branched "foo" from master, then branched "bar" from "foo" and now foo has been merged into master WITH SQUASH

 ```